mSavchenko123/qa_pw_wizard_bank_test_practice/README.md

 - Assert correct customer Logout
 - Assert the deposit can be opened
 - Assert the empty transactions list
-- Assert the customer can withdraw money
+- Assert the customer cannot withdraw money from an empty balance